chihyang/eopl3/ch05/README.md

 case the environment in the procedure cannot be freed too early.
 More cases could be found to make the simple RC fail.
 So I gave up the endeavor: I use value copy for every data types except continuation and ast.
 This is ineffective but quite enough for small tests.
+As a comparison, I put similar tests in exercise 5.21 but leave the interpreter unchanged.
+Run the program with `valgrind` to see the problem.